fbeline/fsm-clj/README.md

 ![Traffic Light Finite State Machine](doc/fsm-traffic-light.png)

 ## Documentation
-Refer to the [documentation](doc/documentation.md) for more detailed information.
+Refer to the [documentation](doc/documentation.md) for more detailed information as:

+- Transitions with actions
+- Transitions guard
+- State Machines with accumulator

 ## License

-Copyright © 2018 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.